2 Effecting Global Change

 Parents, church leaders, and school teachers have likely trained you to choose the right, and many of you are good at it.
 But dilemmas frequently appear in professional practice that may not have an obvious solution because norms or morals — or even ethics — appear to be in conflict.
 These ethical dilemmas can be challenging to resolve or navigate.

 Members of the Church believe we are blessed with the Holy Ghost as a companion to help make good choices in difficult situations.
-But Doctrine and Covenants Section 9 teaches that having the Holy Ghost guide you in a decision requires study and thought.
+But Doctrine and Covenants Section 9 teaches that having the Holy Ghost guide you in a decision requires intense study and thought.
+Ethical dilemmas are not alway trivial to resolve.

 Some questions to ask yourself as you are faced with an ethical dilemma may include